 The Virginia Outdoors Foundation does not discriminate on the basis of race, color, national origin, gender, sexual orientation, religion, age, or disability.

 Physical Requirements: Must be able to sit and stand for long periods of time.
-Must be able to walk/hike over varied terrain and in changing weather conditions.
+Must be able to walk/hike for extended periods of time over varied terrain and in changing weather conditions.
 Must be able to lift up to 30 pounds.

 Questions or requests related to the position can be emailed to the Human Resources Manager, Sara Brooks at firstname.lastname@example.org.